k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 Then, in either of KMS providers, the application uses the clear/plain form to encrypt the data and it also stores the encrypted data key in order to enabled decrypting it later.
 The application shall decide whether to reuse a data key for later encryptions or whether to regenerate different ones, either every time or in some frequency.

-For decrypting data, the application shall take the encrypted data key from its storage, call to KMS to decrypt it into its clear/plain form, and use it for decrypting the data.
+For decrypting data, the application shall take the encrypted data key from its storage, call the KMS to decrypt it into its clear/plain form, and use it for decrypting the data.

 #### Fabric Working-flow with KMS